miket7f/miket7f.github.io/pages/E Fundamentals.md

 ### Activity 1 - Principles
 1. Which elements perform covalent bonding and how is it done?
 2. What is a semiconductor?
+3. Explain doping.
+4. Draw a Silicon structure in which Aluminum is inserted and one in which Phosphorus is inserted.
+Which of them is the P-doped semiconductor and which of them is the N-doped semiconductor.

 **Solution
 1. Non-metals with non-metals.
 Two elements share their valence electrons to reach a full outer shell layer.
 2. Something in-between a conductor and an insulator.
 A semiconductor is not conductive in its natural state.
 However, if a large enough potential is applied to it, electrons are able to move and the material becomes conductive.
+3. Doping is the insertion of a foreign element into a structure.
+In the case of semiconductors, doping gives the semiconductor material the properties which make it ultra useful.
+4. Silicon has four valence electrons.
+Therefore, each Silicon atom bonds with four more Silicon atoms, and the Silicon compound forms a crystal.
+If we insert Aluminum that only has three valence electrons, a electron hole was created in the structure.
+Electrons from nearby Silicon atoms try to fill the electron hole, and by doings so create a new one.
+Therefore, we like to think that the electron holes are moving.
+If, on the other hand, we insert phosphorus with five valence electrons, an extra electron is now in the structure.
+This electron can move freely.
+As the negative charge can move in this example, it is called an N-doped semiconductor.
+### Activity 2 - PN Junction
+1. What is the depletion region in a PN junction?
+2. What happens if we connect the positive pole of a battery to the p-side and the negative pole to the n-side of a PN junction?
+3. What happens if we reverse the battery polarity?
+4. What is the name of the component that represents a PN junction?
+Draw its circuit symbol and state what it is uses for.

+**Solution:
+1. The freely moving electrons of the N-doped semiconductor travel to the P-doped semiconductor to fill up the electron holes.
+Consequently, the a slim region in the N-doped semiconductor now lacks electrons, which makes this part slightly positively charged, while the P-doped semiconductor has extra electrons, which makes it slightly negatively charged.
+This results in an electric field between the two regions, which prevents further electrons to travel from the N-region to the P-region.
+2. When we now connect a voltage source to the p-n junction, with the positive pole connected to the p-side and the negative pole connected to the n-side.
+We push the electrons to move from the n-side to the p-side.
+This is what we call forward bias.
+However, for the movement to occur, the pushing force - the voltage - must be high enough to overcome the barrier.
+If the voltage is higher than 0.7V, the barrier is overcome and the p-n junction becomes conductive.
+3. If we reverse the polarity of the battery, we connect the positive pole to the n-side and the negative pole to the p-side.
+Something entirely different happens.
+The electrons on the n-side are attracted to the plus pole, while the holes on the p-side are attracted to the minus pole.
+Therefore, the depletion region or barrier expands and no current can flow.
+4. A diode.
+It is used for reverse polarity protection and for rectifying (translating) AC voltages to DC voltages.

+### Activity 3 - Diode Types
+1. What are the three diode types that we discussed in this lecture?
+2. What is the name of the diode that emits light in forward bias?
+And is this diode type also conductive in reverse bias?
+3. What is the name of the diode that becomes conductive at a precise voltage in reverse-bias?
+4. What is the name of the diode that has high switching capabilities and a lower forward voltage?
+How is it's junction built up?

+**Solution:
+1. Schottky Diodes, Light Emitting Diode, and Zener Diode.
+2. LED.
+No, it is not.
+However, there's an exception.
+All diode become conductive in reverse bias if the applied voltage is large enough to breakdown the entire PN junction.
+This voltage is called the reverse breakdown voltage and can be found in many datasheets.
+3. The Zener diode.
+This diode type is mostly used in reverse bias to protect different components, for example, the input of a microcontroller.
+4. The Schottky diode.
+Standard diodes have forward voltages of around 0.7V, while Schottky diodes allow for forward voltages of 0.4V and less.
+They feature a metal-semiconductor junction instead of a PN junction, which enables it to receive those properties.
 ### Example
 #### Transcript
 Now, let's put theory into practice with a hands-on demonstration.